ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 To save the whole system, right click the minimized entry in the Entry List and select `Export > Structures`, then save this as `<your protein name>_maestro.pdb`.

-To save the ligand, make sure the mouse is in Residue Selecting mode (there should be a big upper-case "R" in the top left of the window), then left click on the ligand.
-Once it's selected, right click on one of the ligand atoms and select `Create new entry by > Extracting selected atoms`.
+To save the ligand, go to the Structure Hierarchy listing below the Entry List.
+Expand the object corresponding to your final prepared protein, then Expand "Ligands", and right click the ligand and select "Copy to New Entry".
 Now, right click on the new entry (should be called "Structure##") in the Entry List and select `Export > Structures`.
-Save this as `<your ligand name>_maestro.pdb`.
-(SDF stands for "Structure Descriptor File").
+Save this as `<your ligand name>_maestro.mol2`.

+Also, this is the time to determine the net charge on your ligand.
+View just the ligand by itself.
+Make sure that Maestro is in residue sleecting mode (There will be a bit "R" in the top left corner of the screen).
+Then, click on your ligand to select it.
+The net charge should be shown at the bottom of the screen next to the word "Charge".
+For most of you this should be 0, but write it down just in case.

 10. First, let’s try to assign parameters to the resulting whole system pdb using the Amber forcefield "FF14SB".
 Parameterization requires a lot of technical expertise, and can be one of the most frustrating parts of setting up an MD simulation.